sakan811/SakuMari/README.md

 CONTAINER_NAME_PREFIX=sakumari
 DOCKER_IMAGE_NAME=your_registry/sakumari
 DOCKER_IMAGE_TAG=latest
-PULL_POLICY=build  # Use 'always' for production
+PULL_POLICY=build  # Use 'build' for development or 'always' for production

 NODE_ENV=development
 ```

 **Database Connection:** The application now uses simplified environment configuration.
-The Prisma URLs are automatically generated from the basic database variables if not explicitly provided.
+The POSTGRES_PRISMA_URL and POSTGRES_URL_NON_POOLING are automatically generated from basic database variables if not explicitly provided.
 Set `POSTGRES_HOST=localhost` for local development or `POSTGRES_HOST=db` when using Docker containers.

 ### 2. Google OAuth Setup